 Arming clips.
 When clips are moved to Armed, they are prepared on the Viz Engine.
 This means that the clip is set in its first frame in the background of the player, so they are ready to be taken with less latency than if they were not armed.
 The preparing is done in the background, without disturbing the running clips.
+The colored triangle in the top left corner of the armed clip indicates whether the clip is prepared in the renderer.
+Green is good to go.
+The clip will play out instantly.

-Users which have the same active workspace, share the armed column.
+Users with the same active workspace, share the armed column.
 For more information see Sharing Armed and Program Status with Workspaces.